City of Greer approved plans for 17 new subdivisions

-Spartanburg, SC (WSPA) – The growth spurt in Greer continues even throughout the pandemic, as plans for nearly two dozen subdivisions are already moving forward.
+Spartanburg, SC (WSPA) – The growth spurt in Greer has continued even throughout the pandemic, as plans for nearly two dozen subdivisions are already moving forward.

-New developments like this are popping up all over Greer, but with that Growth, it’s also raising the yellow light on traffic concerns.
+New developments like this are popping up all over Greer.
+But the growth, is also raising the yellow light on traffic concerns.

 The strategic plan for Greer is moving forward, with growth in a variety of sectors.